For Retailers

 How do settlements actually work?

 Weekly.
-The platform pulls sales data from Metrc and your POS, calculates what each vendor is owed for the week's sell-through, and queues a Check 21 payment with a settlement report showing inventory, units sold, and amount paid.
+The platform reads your Metrc data and the POS sales export you upload, calculates what each vendor is owed for the week's sell-through, and queues a Check 21 payment with a settlement report showing inventory, units sold, and amount paid.
 You approve and send.
 The vendor sees the same data you see.
 See a full sample.

-Then they stay on whatever terms they're already on — COD, Net 30, Net 60.
-Consignment isn't all-or-nothing.
-Start with the vendors most likely to say yes (high-velocity SKUs, growing brands, anyone tired of chasing payment) — we'll help you sort them.
-The rest stay on terms that work.
+Then that delivery is simply received as wholesale, on whatever terms you already have — COD, Net 30, Net 60.
+Nothing has to be renegotiated and nothing gets turned off: every vendor is set up for both lanes, and each delivery is marked consignment or wholesale as it's received.
+Start by asking the vendors most likely to say yes (high-velocity SKUs, growing brands, anyone tired of chasing payment) — we'll help you sort them.